MatusVolodymyr/Data_Science_Internship_Test/README.md

 ## Notes
 - Ensure you have Python 3 installed on your system.
 - Each task has a `requirements.txt` file listing the required Python packages.
 Use these files to install dependencies in the respective virtual environments.
-- Reports and suggestions for potential improvements are included within each task folder.